Noise-Agnostic Quantum Error Mitigation with Data Augmented Neural Models: author contributions

 {\em Acknowledgement.} We thank Qiushi Liu, Ya-Dong Wu for the helpful discussions.
-This work is supported by the Guangdong Basic and Applied Basic Research Foundation (Project No. 2022A1515010340) and by the Hong Kong Research Grant Council (RGC) through the Early Career Scheme (ECS) grant 27310822 and the General Research Fund (GRF) grant 17303923.
-This work was supported by funding from the Hong Kong Research Grant Council through grants no.\ 17300918 and no.\ 17307520, through the Senior Research Fellowship Scheme SRFS2021-7S02, and the John Templeton Foundation through grant 62312, The Quantum Information Structure of Spacetime (qiss.fr).
+This work is supported by the Guangdong Basic and Applied Basic Research Foundation (Project No. 2022A1515010340), Guangdong Provincial Quantum Science Strategic Initiative (No. GDZX2303007), and by the Hong Kong Research Grant Council (RGC) through the Early Career Scheme (ECS) grant 27310822, the General Research Fund (GRF) grants no.\ 17303923, no.\ 17300918 and no.\ 17307520, and the Senior Research Fellowship Scheme SRFS2021-7S02, and the John Templeton Foundation through grant 62312, the Quantum Information Structure of Spacetime (qiss.fr).
 Research at the Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.

 {\em Note added.} After the completion of this work, another work~\cite{danila2023echo} appeared where a data generation technique is employed to mitigate errors in the transverse field Ising model.
 This approach can be viewed as a specific means of obtaining the fiducial process.